WWE SmackDown vs. Raw 2007: Season Mode

+While superstars who are assigned to either the SmackDown or RAW brand are locked to their brand for the beginning of Season Mode, superstars assigned to the 'legend' brand will be able to choose whether to start with the SmackDown or RAW route.
+Each Season Mode path culminates with a match at WrestleMania.

+Season Mode also introduces "trophies".
+Trophies are earned by winning matches at Pay-Per-View Events, and reward the player by allowing them to purchase legend superstars, championship belts, and attires to use in exhibition mode.
+Players also are rewarded money (used for purchasing unlockable cosmetics from the in-game shop) for completing matches, with a larger sum of money being awarded in a match resulting in a win.

 Create modes

 For the Create-A-Superstar mode, singer Lemmy's face is put in the game as a template.

 The Create-An-Entrance mode has been improved with a new preview mode.
 As well as instantaneous previews of the entrances when the player makes a change, one can also specifically set the timing for camera angles, pyrotechnics and other effects.
 Despite the Xbox 360's hard drive and MP3 capability, the game is unable to recognize any music the player may have saved onto the console's hard drive, unlike previous WWE games for the original Xbox, which allowed players to set custom entrance music.

 There is also a Create-A-Stable mode, which allows the player to make a tag-team, alliance, or a stable with up to five members.
 This also allows the player to come out in the same entrance as their teammates, unlike many other WWE games.

 Inspired by John Cena's custom spinner championship belts, the ability to create belts with spinning centerpieces in the returning Create-A-Championship mode is now possible.
 The player also has the ability to manually spin these belts during an entrance.
 The championship belts from the previous game are included in this game in addition to created belts.
 These include the belts used by WWE in 2006: the WWE, World Heavyweight, Intercontinental, United States, World Tag Team, WWE Tag Team, Women's and Cruiserweight championships.
 Stone Cold Steve Austin's "Smoking Skull" belt and the nWo's version of the WCW World Heavyweight Championship joined Ted DiBiase's Million Dollar Championship and the WWE Hardcore Championship as classic belts that can also be won and defended in the game.